papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 ## 16. Reporting

 After your campaign has been running for enough time to get some significant data, or it has finished execution, it's time to look at what happened.
 Your company executives and manager will want to see this!
+Read this chapter for help on Reporting.